All-NBA Team

 As part of effort to reduce load management for top stars in the league, the 2023–24 season introduced an eligibility threshold of 65 games played (out of the normal 82-game schedule) for most major regular-season playing awards and honors, including the All-NBA Team.
 To receive credit for a game for purposes of award eligibility, a player must have been credited with at least 20 minutes played.
 However, two "near misses", in which the player appeared for 15 to 19 minutes, can be included in the 65-game count.
 Protections also exist for players who suffer season-ending injuries, who are eligible with 62 credited games, and those affected by what the CBA calls "bad faith circumstances".

 During the era of position-based team composition, voters were instructed to "vote for the player at the position he plays regularly", and some used the flexibility to designate a player at a position which was not their primary role.
 A player who received votes at multiple positions was classified at the position in which they received the most votes.
 This occasionally caused a player to be slotted to a lower team or miss an All-NBA selection altogether.
 For example, Draymond Green received votes at forward and center in 2016, but he was placed on the second team as a forward although he had more total points than the first-team center, DeAndre Jordan.
 In 2020, Khris Middleton garnered votes at both forward and guard, yet he was not on the third team despite having more points overall than Ben Simmons and Russell Westbrook, who were selected at guard.

 LeBron James has the most All-NBA selections with twenty-one.
 Kareem Abdul-Jabbar, Kobe Bryant, and Tim Duncan previously shared the record with fifteen.
 James also has the most All-NBA First Team honors with thirteen and is the only player to have done so as a member of three different teams, while Bryant and Karl Malone are tied for second-most with eleven.
 Malone and James each share a record eleven consecutive first-team selections.
+James is both the youngest and oldest player to earn All-NBA honors, with his first All-NBA selection coming at the age of 20, and his most recent coming at the age of 40.
 Hakeem Olajuwon became the first international player to be named All-NBA in 1985–86.
 Since 2019, at least two international players have been named each season to the All-NBA First Team, including four players for the first time in 2023.